EBI-Metagenomics/EMG-docs/docs/analysis.rst

 -------------
 Summary files
 -------------
-In addition to the individual run output files, EBI Metagenomics provides a number of summary files available via the 'Analysis summary' tab on the project page.
+In addition to the output files for individual runs, EBI Metagenomics provides a number of summary files available via the 'Analysis summary' tab on the project page.
 They summarized the counts per feature across all runs of a study and therefore provide an easy way to identify patterns.
 The summary files are split between functional (not available for amplicon-only study) and taxonomy sections.

 functional summary files
 ^^^^^^^^^^^^^^^^^^^^^^^^